Skip to Main Content

 3. What new concepts or ideas did you discover?
 Add them to your notes.

 4. What new questions do you have now?
-How would you approach them?
+How would you incorporate them into your new research?

 Create Search Statements